 In English, the name of the “Islas Filipinas” was translated into English as “the Philippines Islands” or the islands of Philip.
 This is also why when I write the word the Philippines many times, I want to write it with two LL as “Phillip” and not Philip.

-Since the name Philip is also the English name of Felipe, throughout history, there have been several names or variations of the Philippines used from Philipinas, Philippinas, and Piliphinas.
+Since the name Philip is also the English name of Felipe, throughout history, several names or variations of the Philippines have been used from Philipinas, Philippinas, and Piliphinas.
 This could be that those who came to the Philippines heard the name and never saw the name written down, so they phonetically spelled it.

 Americans And The Name Filipino

 In the late 19th century, after the Spanish-American war, the Americans gained control over the island nation of the Philippines; for about forty years, the Philippines was an American colony.

 When the Americans took over the Philippines, they wanted to come up with an English name to call the inhabitants of the Philippines.
 After all, people who live in America are American, those in Italy are Italian, and Sweden is Swedes.

 The Americans did not think the term Philippian or Philippinian was suitable.
 For some reason, we do not know they decided to adopt the Spanish word and call those people living on the Philippines’ island Filipino.